 There is a drastic need to devise better approaches to prevent, treat, and ultimately reverse diabetes.
 Essential to any progress is the constant training of skilled cohorts of research investigators.
 To this end, since 2017, the University of Iowa has nurtured a Diabetes Research Training Program.
 The Program supports mentored postdoctoral training focused on various diabetes research topics.
 Six postdoctoral trainees are supported at any given time, typically for two years each.
 To date, 19 postdoctoral trainees have been support by this Program, including pediatric endocrine faculty Dr. Pinnaro while she was a fellow.
 The Program was conceived by adult endocrinologist Dr. Dale Abel and pediatric endocrinologist Dr. Norris.
 Based on a proposal detailing their vision, they received a 5-year “T32” grant from the NIH to fund the program 2017-2022.
 During this time, the Program has been a resounding success, with most trainees having progressed onward in their research careers in academia or related private industry.
 Based on the strengths of the initial trainees, their research, and career progress, last year Drs.
 Norris and Abel wrote a renewed 5-year proposal for ongoing training.
 Today, we are pleased to announce that the proposal was viewed very favorably and that an additional 5 years of grant support will be provided by the NIH (you can view a summary of the grant at this link).
 Future or existing pediatric endocrine fellows who are interested a career focused on diabetes research can benefit from this program and are encouraged to contact Dr. Norris to discuss the application process.

 For reasons that are not well understood, persons with cystic fibrosis are at very high risk to develop diabetes.
 A major factor in this risk is poor secretion of insulin from beta-cells.
 A research team at the University of Iowa has now published findings that may have identified one of the root causes.
 The team found exceptionally high levels of reactive oxygen species in pancreas with cystic fibrosis.
 Furthermore, the islets isolated from cystic fibrosis pancreases exhibited increased production of reactive oxygen species and impaired secretion of insulin.
 However, two different approaches aimed at reducing or neutralizing excess reactive oxygen species production failed to improve insulin secretion.
 Nonetheless, the findings highlight what might be an important contributor to poor insulin secretion in persons with cystic fibrosis.
 From our division, Dr. Andrew Norris contributed to the research and publication.
-The paper can be found at this DOI link.
+The paper can be found at this DOI link and a full text version can be found at this PubMed Central link.